NimbleArchitect/kubectl-ice/README.md

 # kubectl-ice
-A kubectl plugin that lets you can see the running configuration of all containers that are running inside pods, I created it so I could peer inside the pods and see the details of sidecars running in a pod and then extended it so all sidecar containers could be viewed at once.
+A kubectl plugin that lets you can see the running configuration of all containers that are running inside pods, I created it so I could peer inside the pods and see the details of containers (sidecars) running in a pod and then extended it so all containers could be viewed at once.

-ice lists useful information about the sidecar containers present inside a pod, useful for trouble shooting multi container issues you can view volume, image, port and executable configurations, along with current cpu and memory metrics all at the container level (requires metrics server)
+ice lists useful information about the (sidecar) containers present inside a pod, useful for trouble-shooting multi container issues.
+You can view volume, image, port and executable configurations, along with current cpu and memory metrics all at the container level (requires metrics server)

 ## Features:
-* Only uses read permissions, no writes are used
+* Only uses read permissions, no writes are called
-* List the containers of all pods in the current namespace and context
+* Lists the containers in all pods in the current namespace and context
 * Selectors work just like they do with the standard kubectl command
-* Sort output columns
+* Sortable output columns
-* List all containers from all pods across all namespaces
+* Can list all containers from all pods across all namespaces
-* Exclude rows from output using the match flag, usefull to exclude containers with low memory or cpu usage
+* Exclude rows from output using the match flag, useful to exclude containers with low memory or cpu usage
 * List only cpu and memory results that dont fall within range using the oddities flag

 # Installation